crystal-lang/crystal-book/docs/syntax_and_semantics/cross-compilation.md

 ## Preparation

-Cross-compilation will depend on `libcrystal` being present on the target system.
+Cross-compilation depends on `libcrystal` being present on the target system.
 It can be built by following these steps:

 * Download the Crystal source code on the target machine.
-* Install the LLVM/compiler toolchain. (e.g. `sudo apt-get install clang` on Ubuntu)
-* Install the [required libraries](https://github.com/crystal-lang/crystal/wiki/All-required-libraries) for building Crystal.
-* Run `make deps` in the source directory.
+* Run `make libcrystal` in the source directory.

-These steps will produce `libcrystal.a` within the `ext/src/` directory.
+This produces `ext/src/libcrystal.a`.

 ## Compiling